-Total paid hours - This is the total of working hours, vacation leave, statutory holidays, and sick leave.
+Total paid hours - Total of working hours, vacation leave, statutory holidays, and sick leave.
 Employees must work a minimum of 1950 hours per year to receive full pay.

-Audit hours - This is the time spent on the audits set out in the Schedule of Planned Costs to Audit Government Agencies.
+Audit hours - Time spent on the audits set out in the Schedule of Planned Costs to Audit Government Agencies.
 Audit hours do not include the time spent on support services, office administration, and training.

-Support services - This is the time spent on accounting, computer maintenance and support, and other administrative support.
+Support services - Time spent on accounting, IT network maintenance and support, and other administrative support.

-Office administration - This is time spent on human resource activities, internal committees and working groups, office-wide and division planning activities, and time that does not fall within any other working hours task category.
+Office administration - Time spent on human resource activities, internal committees and working groups, office-wide and division planning activities, and time that does not fall within any other working hours task category.

-Training - This is time spent on staff development, courses, and seminars.
+Training - Time spent on staff development, courses, and seminars.
 The time includes both employee attendance time and instructor time when employees instruct courses.